Is Fort Ticonderoga open for visitation?

 Every day is an event at Fort Ticonderoga and every year is a new experience!
 One of Fort Ticonderoga’s innovations is that it features a different historic year each year in its programs, tours, weapons, demonstrations and exhibition program.
 For example, in 2019 Fort Ticonderoga featured 1758.
 Visitors step into the French Fort Carillon.
 Daily living history programs, historic trades, soldiers’ life programs and more feature the story arch for that particular year.
 If you visit in 2020 or beyond, you’ll discover a whole new story which will bring you back time and time again!

 Does the Carillon Boat have food and beverage?

 We know that a scenic lake tour isn’t complete without a cold beverage!
 The Carillon offers an assortment of beer, wine, cider, soft drinks, and a snack to accompany it.
-Note that purchases should be made using credit card.
+Note that purchases should be made using a credit card.

 I hear Fort Ticonderoga has really important museum collections and I would like the opportunity to research them.
 Can I schedule a visit to research in your collections?

 Fort Ticonderoga does indeed have significant museum holdings which is considered one of the most important collection of 18th-century militaria in North America.
 Researchers are welcome to schedule a visit to the Thompson Pell Research Center or research our digital collections on-line.